tardis-sn/tardis/docs/gui.rst

 Creating an instance of the :class:`ModelViewer`-class requires that PyQt4/PySide has already been initialized in IPython.
 The above command to start IPython accomplishes this.

-gui.py contains all the classes used to create the GUI for Tardis.
+widgets.py in gui directory contains all the classes used to create the GUI for Tardis.

-This module must be imported inside IPython console started above.
+The gui module must be imported inside IPython console started above.
 The console provides the event loop and the place to create/calculate the tardis model.
 So the module is basically a tool to visualize results.

 Running Instructions
 --------------------